 arp [OPTION]...
 [HOSTNAME/IP ADDRESS]

-The arp command in Linux provides some options and you can use them according to your need.
 To know about the options, execute the following command:

 man arp

-- -a, shows all ARP cache entries.
+-a | Shows all ARP cache entries. |

-Practical Examples of the “arp” Command in Linux
+Uses of the βarpβ Command in Linux

 In the first example, I will pick in the ARP cache to see all the IP entries and their corresponding MAC addresses.
 All I need to do for that purpose is type the arp command in the terminal.
 To print IP addresses and their corresponding MAC addresses, do the following:

-➊ At the beginning, go to your Ubuntu and open a Terminal.
+- At the beginning, go to your Ubuntu and open a Terminal.

-➋ Copy the following command in the command prompt:
+- Copy the following command in the command prompt:

 arp

-➌ Print ENTER from the keyboard.
+- Print ENTER from the keyboard.

 - Address: IP address or hostname of the devices on the LAN.